Azaze7/Azaze7/README.md

 I've learned to write code, but I know there's always a bigger fish!
 I'm never going to stop learning, and I love that very much.

 I'm very passionate about tech, especially in regards to the front-end and user experience.
 I want to use my skills to help others build projects that will make the world a better place.
 I'm currently focused on cybersecurity and ethical hacking, and enjoy concepting products that can made with older sytems.
 The *blue ocean* stategy is one that really interests me.

+## 💽 Course Work

+## 📼 Personal Projects

+## 📊 GitHub Stats